What Happened to the Student Activists who Challenged Racism, Antisemitism, and Political Repression?

 Charlotte Crump (Poole)

-As a student, Crump was a founder of the Negro Student Council, and an activist around segregated campus housing.
-She ran for Senior Class President on the Progressive Party ticket in 1938 likely one of the first African American students to participate in campus electoral politics.
+As a student, Crump was a founder of the Negro Student Council and an activist around segregated campus housing.
+She ran for Senior Class President on the Progressive Party ticket in 1938, likely one of the first African American students to participate in campus electoral politics.
 She also served on the Gopher yearbook staff.
-Crump was reprimanded by Dean of Women Anne Blitz for calling attention to campus racism in her article “This Free North,” in which she boldly called out racism on campus.
+Crump was reprimanded by Dean of Women Anne Blitz for calling attention to campus racism in her article “This Free North,” published in a supplement of the Minnesota Daily, in which she boldly called out racism on campus.

 Sherman H. Dryer

-As a student, Dryer was in the leadership of the Minnesota Daily, headed a new literary magazine, and worked on the campus radio station WLB.
-He was a political activist in the Minnesota Student Alliance.
-Chase described him as “Jew, Communist.
-Agitator, and Publicist.”
+As a student, Dryer was in the leadership of the Minnesota Daily, headed a new literary magazine, and worked at the campus radio station WLB.
+He was a political activist in the politically progressive Minnesota Student Alliance.
+He was one of the leaders of efforts to allow students to be able send mail to student mail boxes, something Dean Edward Nicholson blocked.
+Chase described him as “Jew.
+Communist.
+Agitator and Publicist.”

-Dryer was a speechwriter for Governor Benson, and active in the Farmer-Labor Party.
+Dryer was a speechwriter for Governor Elmer A. Benson and active in the Farmer-Labor Party.
 He was smeared by Ray Chase in his Red- and Jew-baiting campaign against Benson in the 1938 gubernatorial race.
-Dryer went on to a distinguished career in radio and received a 1941 Peabody Award for the University of Chicago’s “Roundtable of the Air.”
+Dryer went on to a distinguished career in radio and received a 1941 Peabody Award for the University of Chicago’s “Round Table of the Air.”
 He produced a number of science fiction type programs through the 1950s.

 Warren Valdo Grissom